DMPlex: Unstructured Grids in PETSc#

 Two different metric-based mesh adaptation tools are available in PETSc:

-Mmg is a serial package, whereas ParMmg is the MPI parallel version.
-Note that surface meshing is not currently supported and that ParMmg is only in 3D.
-Mmg and Pragmatic can be used for both 2D and 3D problems.
+Mmg is a serial package, whereas ParMmg is the MPI version.
+Note that surface meshing is not currently supported and that ParMmg works only in three dimensions.
+Mmg can be used for both two and three dimensional problems.
 Pragmatic, Mmg and ParMmg may be specified by the command line arguments

 Once a metric has been constructed, it can be used to perform metric-based mesh adaptation using the routine